UPDATED BY

 Further Reading20 Drivers of Employee Engagement for a More Positive and Productive Workplace

-How to Improve Workplace Culture
+How to Create a Positive Workplace Culture

 The majority of people say they can tell in less than a month whether a company’s culture will be a good fit for them, and many even say they need less than a week.
-It’s imperative companies start sooner rather than later on making meaningful cultural change.
+It’s imperative to start sooner rather than later on making meaningful cultural change.

-Set Clear Departmental Goals
+3. Set Clear Departmental Goals

 Outline the objectives of each team so employees have tangible results to work toward.
 Not only will this help guide individual performance, but it will encourage collaboration between team members.
 Make sure there is room for feedback to adjust quotas and KPIs when needed.